Assessment in General Education

 Once goals, objectives, and rubrics have been developed, they are shared with additional faculty members who teach in the area for feedback and revision.
 The current drafts of available rubrics are available below.

-Draft Rubrics: Please note that these are drafts only and are still open for revision:
+Draft Rubrics: Please note that these are drafts only and are still open for revision.
+The format for all rubrics was revised in January 2022.

 Assessment Champions are faculty members who receive release time to provide leadership for assessment in individual General Education areas.
 They work with the Director of General Education on assessment plans and reports and do outreach with the faculty who teach courses in their areas.
 The current Champions are: